Sustainability

 HIROSE Fuminori

-Since joining the company, HIROSE Fuminori has served in a broad range of experiences and knowledge as General Manager of the Internal Audit Office, Executive Officer, General Manager of the Corporate Administration Division, and Executive Officer, General Manager of the EC Business Division, and has contributed to our growth.
-He was appointed as a director of the Company because it can be expected to contribute to enhancing the corporate value of the Company.
+Since joining the Company, Mr. Hirose has served as Head of Internal Audit Office, Executive Officer and General Manager of Business Administration Division, and Executive Officer and General Manager of EC Business Division and has a wide range of experience and knowledge.
+In addition, he has contributed to the Company's business growth as a Director and COO of the Company since June 2021.
+We have chosen him as a Director because we expect him to contribute to the enhancement of the corporate value of the Company.

 OZAWA Takao

-OZAWA Takao has a wealth of experience and broad insight cultivated in the Internet services industry as a manager, and was appointed as a director of the Company to utilize this knowledge in the management of the Group.
+Having extensive experiences and wide-ranging knowledge cultivated in the internet services industry as a manager, we have chosen him as a Director in order to utilize them in the management of the Company group.

 HOTTA Kazunori